andrew-codes/verdigris/docs/02-guides/01-contributing.md

 Just as in the subject, use the imperative, present tense: "change" not "changed" nor "changes".
 The body should include the motivation for the change and contrast this with previous behavior.

 ### Footer
-The footer should contain any information about Breaking Changes and is also the place to reference GitHub issues that this commit closes.
+The footer should contain any information about Breaking Changes and is also the place to reference issues that this commit closes.
+The footer also contains packages that are affected by this commit in the form of: `affects: @verdigris/package-name`.
+Multiple packages may be impacted by adding more than one (space delimited).

 > **Breaking Changes** should start with the word `BREAKING CHANGE`: with a space or two newlines.
 The rest of the commit message is then used for this.